 The height of all buildings in the central city should be limited to no more then 5 stores.

-I seek the following decision from the Council If seeking to make changes to a specific site or sites, please provide the address or identify the area
+Provision: Chapter 14 Residential Seek Amendment I seek the following decision from the Council If seeking to make changes to a specific site or sites, please provide the address or identify the area: My submission is that:

 Recession planes need to be protected for all residential development.
 Sunlight is a free source of heating.
 Recession planes should protect existing residential properties from negative impact of new multi-storey builds.
 Housing intensification should be better planned.
 Current plan will lead to bad design.
 Intensification should be done at the block level not at the section level.
 As a minimum all new builds should be built to passive house standards, we need more better design and planned house, not the unplanned low standard intensification of this Plan Change